sharifrahmanie/MBMethPred/README.md

 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `Threshold`   The threshold for deciding class probability.
 A value greater or equal to zero and less than one.
 * `NCores`    The number of cores for parallel computing.
-*  `NewData`  A methylation data for prediction.
+*  `NewData`  A methylation beta values input from the ReadMethylFile function.

 ## Artificial neural network model

-The `NeuralNetworkModel` is a function to train an artificial neural network model to classify medulloblastoma subgroups using the DNA methylation dataset.
+The `NeuralNetworkModel` is a function to train an artificial neural network model to classify medulloblastoma subgroups using DNA methylation beta values.
+Please uncomment the following lines and run the function.
 If it is the first time you run this function, set the InstallTensorFlow parameter to TRUE.
-It will automatically install the Python and TensorFlow library (version 2.10-cpu) in a virtual environment.
-Then set the parameter to FALSE.
+It will automatically install the Python and TensorFlow library (version 2.10-cpu) in a virtual environment then set the parameter to FALSE.

 ### Usage